Become a Sourcerer and get paid to go to local archives.

 Prepare and submit PDF

-Create a single, collated PDF that reflects the order of materials.
+Create collated PDF(s) that reflects the order of materials.
 Upload directly in Sourcery.
 That's it!

 Why you'll love it